-WHY CANT I JUST STRIKE THE COMPANY OFF?
+WHY CANT I STRIKE THE COMPANY OFF?

-• is not presently threatened with liquidation.
+• not threatened with liquidation.

 As of 6 April 2017, it is no longer an automatic requirement of the Insolvency Act 1986 (as amended) to hold a physical meeting of creditors.
-Depending upon the circumstances of the liquidation the members’ appointed liquidator may be ratified as the creditors’ liquidator by deemed consent or by holding a virtual meeting.
+Depending upon the circumstances of the liquidation, the members’ appointed liquidator may be ratified as the creditors’ liquidator by deemed consent or by holding a virtual meeting.

-WILL THE CVL BE ADVERTISED?
+WILL CVL BE ADVERTISED?

 WHAT ARE THE LIQUIDATOR’S DUTIES?

-• Where appropriate, the collation and agreement of creditor claims
+• collation and agreement of creditor claims

-• The distribution to creditors of all available funds that have been realised through the liquidation process.
+• distribution to creditors of funds realised

 • investigation and reporting upon, the conduct of the directors before the company’s liquidation.